-The best kitchen knife sets of 2021 | CNN Underscored
+Best kitchen knife sets of 2022 | CNN Underscored

 High-quality, super-sharp kitchen knives make culinary tasks easier and safer.
 (Did you know that dull knives are actually more dangerous?)
-While many home cooks will fare just fine with a basic chef’s, paring and serrated knife, investing in a set, housed neatly in a handsome knife block, adds versatility — and, for real cooking nerds, even joy — to meal-making.
+While many home cooks will fare just fine with a basic chef’s, paring and serrated knife, investing in a set, housed neatly in a handsome knife block, adds versatility — and, for real cooking nerds, even joy — to meal making.

-But with so many options and price points on the market, choosing a knife set can be confusing.
-To help you decide, we did exhaustive research to determine which are the best sets on the market and spent the past several weeks putting the 11 finalists to the test.

-We chopped.
-We diced.
-We sliced.
-We minced.
-We trimmed.
-We peeled.
-We cored.
-We found ourselves repeatedly using terms like “full tang” (when a blade is constructed of one metal piece that extends the length of the handle, which is preferable), “forged steel” (pricier than its stamped counterpart, but sturdier) and “heavy bolster” (the junction between the blade and handle that helps with balance).
-“Please never say ‘full tang’ again,” our children begged.

-We loaded our cutting board with fruit, veggies, herbs, bread, meat, cheese and more to see which blades did the best job, suffering — to our extreme surprise — just one minor flesh wound in the process.
+To help you choose the best knife set for you, we spent the past several weeks testing 11 of the top-rated knife sets.
+We chopped, diced and sliced, loading our cutting board with fruit, veggies, herbs, bread, meat and cheese to see which blades did the best job.
 In the end, we came up with three winners any home chef would find to be — er — a cut above the rest:

-Generally, most of the knives we tested were nice and sharp out of the box and all were stainless steel grade or better, but from there they varied when it came to grip, build and weight, which affected performance.
-The three winners earned points for great maneuverability, aesthetics and included extras.
-And while each knife in our top three sets got high marks, there were individual knives in other sets that performed better.
-Why didn’t those win?
-Points for each set were tallied across a variety of factors, including price.
-(See below for a full breakdown of how we evaluated each set.)
-In other words: One incredible knife does not make a great set.

-The Chicago Cutlery Fusion 17-Piece Knife Block Set sets you up to easily take on almost any cutting job and is a heck of a steal at just $129.99.
-Not only did the core knives included (chef’s, paring, utility and serrated) perform admirably, but the set included a bevy of extras, including a full set of steak knives.
-We were blown away by their solid construction and reliable execution for such an incredible value.
-The knives stayed sharp through our multitude of tests, and we were big fans of the cushion-grip handles that kept them from slipping, as well as the classic look of the chestnut-stained wood block.
-If you’re looking for a complete knife set you’ll be proud of at a price that won’t put a dent in your savings account, this is the clear winner.

 First things first: Of the 11 knife sets we tested, this was one of the cheapest.
 At $129.99, you might reasonably expect they’d be lower quality than their more expensive counterparts.
 You’d be wrong.
 We were blown away by the sturdy construction, comfort of use and reliable execution that came with each piece in this all-inclusive set.
 True, there were sharper, higher-quality knives in several of the other sets we tested, but when it came to overall rankings, performance and consideration of cost, the Chicago Cutlery Fusion 17-Piece Knife Block Set was the clear champion.